Levi-Huynh/Data-Structures/notes/queuesStacks.md

 self.storage= storage_data_structure (actually Data structure to store elements in queue with fifo dynamic)

 QUESTIONS:
 WHATS THE OPP OF FIFO ORDERING?
-WHAT DS EXHIBIT THIS ORDERING?
+LIFO-STACK, FIFO, QUEUE WHAT DS EXHIBIT THIS ORDERING?
 WHAT DS WOULD YOU USE TO IMPLEMENT A QUEUE
 WHEN FIFO USEFUL?
 WHEN NOT?